NBA Rumors: Kevin Durant Describes Time With Golden State Warriors As A ‘Life-Changing Experience’

-After three consecutive trips to the NBA Finals and winning two NBA championship titles, Kevin Durant parted ways with the Golden State Warriors in the 2019 NBA free agency.
+After three consecutive trips to the NBA Finals and winning two NBA championships, Kevin Durant parted ways with the Golden State Warriors in the 2019 NBA free agency period.
 Despite strong efforts from the Warriors to convince him to stay, Durant still decided to leave Golden State to team up with Kyrie Irving on the Brooklyn Nets.
 Since he joined the Nets, several NBA rumors have been circulating regarding the main reason behind Durant’s departure from the Warriors, including his controversial heated exchange of words with Draymond Green during the 2018-19 NBA season.

-However, as of now, Kevin Durant has nothing but gratitude to the team that helped him achieve numerous milestones in the past three years, including becoming a two-time NBA champion.
+However, as of now, Durant has nothing but gratitude to the team that helped him achieve numerous milestones in the past three years, including becoming a two-time NBA champion.
 In his recent interview with Chris Haynes of Yahoo Sports, Durant described his stint with the Warriors as a “life-changing experience.”

 “It was a life-changing experience,” Durant told Yahoo Sports.
 “I grew up as a young adult in OKC and then entering my 30s in Golden State was an enlightening experience, getting to play the game and reaching that level with the players of different backgrounds.
 It was just so much that went into that experience that elevated me mentally, physically and elevated my game.
 It was a fun time and I appreciate all that we accomplished together.”